marin-community/marin/experiments/README_sft.md

 - Ensure GCS paths are accessible
 - Monitor memory usage with large batch sizes

-Need help?
-Check docs or reach out to Ahmed
+Reach out to Ahmed with questions